Water Utility of the Future: Singapore’s Public Utilities Board

 Resolution: 5% non-revenue water through data-driven management

-The Integrated Operations Control Centre, 300,000 smart metres, artificial intelligence-driven predictive maintenance, and a nine-domain research and development programme operating through university partnerships create an operational intelligence system that sustains exceptional network performance.
-Over 500,000 water quality tests annually against approximately 300 parameters for NEWater production maintains a monitoring infrastructure that significantly exceeds international regulatory requirements.
+The Integrated Operations Control Centre, 300,000 smart metres, artificial intelligence-driven predictive maintenance, and a nine-domain research and development programme operating through university partnerships create an operational intelligence system that sustains exceptional network performance across a mature, large-scale distribution asset base.

 -